Olical/impl/README.md

 All lists are executed like Lisp, the first item is presumed to be a function.
 You must use `;` to return single values.

+Also, I lied, there's a fifth character, `#`.
+As you may have guessed, this is a comment, it skips the rest of the line and moves onto the next.
+You can also escape it if you so wish.

 ## Integration

 I've created [vim-impl][] to provide some default buffer local settings, syntax detection and highlighting.